-This statement sets forth the legal and ethical considerations applicable to the AMERICA FOR BULGARIA FOUNDATION and its directors, officers, employees, consultants, and other agents (the “Foundation”), and all parties doing business with the Foundation or its entities to which the Foundation makes donations or grants, and other third parties doing business with the Foundation (“Third Parties”).
+This statement sets forth the legal and ethical considerations applicable to the America for Bulgaria Foundation (the “Foundation”) and its directors (including emeriti), officers, employees, consultants and other agents.
+It also pertains to all parties doing business with the Foundation and entities to which the Foundation makes donations or grants, as well as to other third parties doing business with the Foundation (“Third Parties”).

-It is the responsibility of the Foundation and Third Parties to comply with all applicable laws of the United States, the Republic of Bulgaria (“Bulgaria”), and all other countries in which they transact business and to conduct their affairs in accordance with the highest ethical principles.
+It is the responsibility of the Foundation and Third Parties to comply with all applicable laws of the United States, the Republic of Bulgaria, and all other countries in which they transact business.
+They must also conduct their affairs in accordance with the highest ethical principles.

-In all matters concerning the Foundation, the Foundation and all Third Parties should avoid both actual conflicts of interest and the appearance of impropriety.
+In all matters concerning the Foundation, the Foundation and all Third Parties must avoid both actual conflicts of interest and the appearance of impropriety.

-The Foundation and all Third Parties should not use, for financial or other advantage, confidential information to which they have access by virtue of their positions in or relationships with the Foundation.
+The Foundation and all Third Parties should not use confidential information to which they have access by virtue of their relationships with the Foundation for financial or other advantage.

-It is the policy of the Foundation that neither it nor any of its directors, officers, employees, consultants and agents shall accept any gratuities, gifts, or other things that exceed nominal value from any party having or seeking to have a business or donative relationship with the Foundation.
+It is the policy of the Foundation that neither it nor any of its directors, officers, employees, consultants and agents shall accept any gratuities, gifts, or other things that exceed EUR 50 from any party having or seeking to have a business or donative relationship with the Foundation.
 Gifts received that are unacceptable under the policy must be returned to donors.
-In any event, directors, officers, employees, consultants, and agents of the Foundation who are either offered or receive such gifts should notify the Foundation of the gifts and their return.
+Directors, officers, employees, consultants and agents of the Foundation who are either offered or receive such gifts must notify the Foundation of the gifts and their rejection or return.

-Neither the Foundation nor Third Parties, in matters relating to the Foundation, should, without the advance approval of the board of directors or the president of the Foundation, provide any payment in excess of EUR 100, including gifts, gratuities, entertainment, meals, or travel (other than reimbursement in respect of services or advice rendered to the Foundation on arm’s-length terms), to government employees in the United States, Bulgaria and other countries at national, state or local levels.
+In matters relating to the Foundation, neither the Foundation nor Third Parties should provide any payment in excess of EUR 100 to government employees of the U.S., Bulgaria, or other countries, without the advance approval of the board of directors or the president of the Foundation.
+The EUR 100 limit applies to gifts, gratuities, entertainment, meals and travel (other than reimbursement in respect of services or advice rendered to the Foundation on arms-length terms).

-All employees of the Foundation shall disclose to the Foundation the amount and source of earned income they receive from parties other than the Foundation (including speaking fees, honoraria, commissions, and all other types of earned sources of income) for any activity of such party related to activities of the Foundation or any activity of such party that is similar in nature to the activities of the Foundation.
+Directors, officers, and employees of the Foundation shall disclose to the Foundation the amount and source of earned income they receive from parties other than the Foundation for any activity related to activities of the Foundation.
+This includes speaking fees, honoraria, commissions and all other types of earned sources of income.
+Such information shall be reported annually to the Board of Directors.

-Whenever a Foundation director, officer, or employee or a Third Party has ethical concerns regarding possible violations of the Foundation’s ethical principles, violations of law or regulations, accounting and auditing issues, fraud or other corporate misconduct, that person should consult with the president of the Foundation, or, alternatively, that person may communicate directly with the Chairman of the Foundation’s Audit Committee, Ms. Gail Buyske, via email at: email@example.com.
-Ms. Buyske’s alternate is Mr. Chris Matlon, also a member of the Audit Committee, at: firstname.lastname@example.org.
+Whenever a Foundation director, officer or employee or a Third Party has concerns regarding possible violations of the Foundation’s ethical principles, violations of law or regulations, accounting and auditing issues, fraud or other corporate misconduct, that person should consult with the president of the Foundation.
+Alternatively, that person may communicate directly with the Chair of the Foundation’s Audit Committee, Mr. Ken Vander Weele, via email at: email@example.com.
+Mr. Vander Weele’s alternate is Ms. Gail Buyske Chair of the Foundation at: firstname.lastname@example.org.

-All communications of ethical concerns will be treated as confidential and will be promptly addressed.
+All communications of ethics concerns will be treated as confidential and will be promptly addressed.